Federated Unsupervised Visual Representation Learning via Exploiting General Content and Personal Style: Federated with Style (FedStyle)

 With a style model, each client can extract local style for each local data point.
 By infusing the extracted local style feature with the generalized content feature, we allow the content model to be also robust to local style distortion.
 Therefore, we can obtain a more generalized global model when aggregating improved local content models.
 The process is described in Figure \ref{fig:infusion}.
 To combine the style feature with the content feature and generate a style-infused content feature, we apply a non-linear MLP as a generator $G_{w_g}$ that takes the concatenation of the content feature and the style feature as inputs. $\mathbf{h}_{c'}^*=G_{w_g}(\textit{concat}[\mathbf{h}_c^*,\mathbf{h}_{s'}])$.
 The style-infused feature is passed to the content projector, $g_{w_c}$, and we compute a style-infused unsupervised loss based on the output of $g_{w_c}$.
 The total loss of local training is:

 where $\mathcal{L}_{unsup}$ can be any general contrastive learning algorithm (SimCLR, MoCo, SimSiam, BYOL, Barlow Twins, etc.), and $\lambda$ is a scale factor modulating the effect on the style-infused unsupervised learning loss.
 A detailed algorithm is outlined in Algorithm \ref{algo:infuse_contrast}.
 The clients in FedStyle only transmit local content models to the server.
-The overall FedStyle algorithm is listed in Algorithm \ref{algo:fedstyle}.